GilsonFrias/Lungs_CT_segmentation/README.md

 - Matplotlib
 - Skimage

-This is a work in progress, only onw image has been studied at the time.
+This is a work in progress, only one image has been studied at the time.
 Any comments or suggestions are more than wellcome.